News

 At that point, you know, once it's cooked for a few minutes, you have the world's most picture-perfect egg.

-There's a million things on the internet of how to get the perfectly hard-boiled egg.
+There are a million things on the internet about how to get the perfect hard-boiled egg.

 We've tested a whole bunch and this is our tried and true method to get your perfect boiled egg every time.